jiasong18/Ant-Media-Server-Wiki/Publish-with-a-Desktop-Software---Open-Broadcaster-Software.md

-# Publish with a Desktop Software - Open Broadcaster Software

 OBS(Open Broadcaster Softeware) is Free and open source software for video recording and live streaming.
 You can use either your PC’s embedded camera or externally connected one as a video source with OBS.
 Sound sources also can be configured with it.
 Ant Media Server is fully compatible with OBS software.